ShizCalev/MGS2-Community-Bugfix-Compilation/README.md

 - Fixed most nodes having a small, completely detached screen floating above their left side.
 [2001 SoL] | Contributed by [Jacky720](https://github.com/Jacky720) / Space Core

+- Fixed a broken voiceline that was supposed to play during the Tanker Deck 2 pipe-falling easter egg cutscene.
+[2001 SoL]

+- Fixed Solidus not being visible after killing a Ray unit ontop of Arsenal.
+[2011 HDC]

+- Fixed broken unique unit numbers on the Metal Gear Ray units in the Arsenal hangars.
+[2001 SoL] | Feature contributed by [Jacky720](https://github.com/Jacky720) / Space Core, textures by Afevis.

 <br>

 ------------

 ### Continuity Fixes:

+- Fixed Snake's holster being non-functional / always having an extra gun in it.
+[2001 SoL]

 - Corrected the color of the gloves on Snake's super-high polygon cutscene LOD model (which is only used for close-ups of the hands in ~4 cutscenes - the very first GW bridge cutscene, picking up the USP, Snake pointing to his Bandana, and after Tengu 2, and is also used in First Person View) to match his standard cutscene & gameplay LOD models.
 [2001 SOL]